-As requested, six percolation tests were performed throughout the site for the purpose of designing bioretention basins and permeable pavements for storm water BMPs or similar.
-These tests were performed in general accordance with the County of San Diego Department of Environmental Health (SD DEH) procedures.
-The percolation test holes were excavated on July 12 and 14, 2016 to depths ranging from approximately 3.9 to 5.0 feet below existing grades.
+As requested, six percolation tests were performed throughout the site for the purpose of designing depths ranging from approximately 3.9 to 5.0 feet below existing grades.
 The tests were performed in accordance with SD DEH Case I and III methods.
 Case I method is performed when the presoak water remains in the hole overnight and Case III method is performed when the presoak water fully percolates through the hole overnight.
-The approximate percolation test locations are presented on Figure 2.
-The percolation test results are presented in the table below.
-The infiltration rates indicated below have been calculated without a factor of safety applied.
+The approximate percolation test locations are presented on indicated below have been calculated without a factor of safety applied.